cal-itp/data-infra/docs/analytics_examples/warehouse_tutorial.md

 ````
 ````{tabbed} siuba
 ```python
-# allows us to query tables in the warehosue
+# Allows us to query tables in the warehouse
 from calitp.tables import tbl

-# the data analysis library used
+# The data analysis library used
 from siuba import *
 ```
 ```python